 Finally, Sweden's Riksbank started exploring the idea of a central bank digital currency (CBDC) back in 2017 and is pushing ahead with plans to build a technical framework for the issuance of the e-krona.
 The electronic currency would be either held in a Riksbank account or would be stored locally on a card or mobile phone app, enabling citizens to easily transact digitally.

 A recent IBM poll found that 38% of central banks are actively conducting research and/or trailing CBDCs.
 While most respondents believe that the banks should be issuing their own CBDCs on the wholesale interbank markets, there is no clear consensus on the governance issues associated with digital fiat currencies, meaning there's a lot of work to be done.

 Several countries have made their opinions clear in the past:

-- Europe is taking a wait-and-see approach to the market.
-While the ECB sees the benefits, it has cautioned that phasing out cash could require everyone to have an account just to make payments, which could lead to increased levels of exclusion.
+Europe is taking a wait-and-see approach to the market.
+While the European Central Bank (ECB) sees the benefits, it has cautioned that phasing out cash could require everyone to have an account just to make payments, which could lead to increased levels of exclusion.

-- Switzerland has mixed opinions on adopting a CBDC, but the Swiss National Bank agreed to two major projects to explore the concept, including research into a distributed ledger technology and an analysis of the requirements.
+Switzerland has mixed opinions on adopting a central bank digital currency (CBDC), but the Swiss National Bank agreed to two major projects to explore the concept, including research into a distributed ledger technology and an analysis of the requirements.

-- Canada has published a growing body of research on CBDCs and seems interested in introducing a digital currency at some point.
+Canada has published a growing body of research on central bank digital currencies (CBDCs) and seems interested in introducing a digital currency at some point.

-The future of CBDCs may rely on the early success or failures of digital currencies in China, Sweden and the Marshall Islands.
-If the idea takes off, it could become a natural successor to fiat cash and coin that has been dominant for hundreds of years around the world, and ultimately, usher in a more advanced means to handle electronic payments.
+The future of CBDCs may rely on the early success or failures of digital currencies in China, Sweden, and the Marshall Islands.
+If the idea takes off, it could become a natural successor to fiat cash and coin that has been dominant for hundreds of years around the world, and ultimately, usher in a more advanced means to handle an electronic payment system.

 The Bottom Line